 Amend(0)

 As a fresh MBA graduate, companies are offering salaries starting from 1.8 L onwards.
-Initially, don't give too much weightage to the Cost to Company (CTC) figure.
+Initially, don't give too much weight to the Cost to Company (CTC) figure.
 Focus on understanding the basic working knowledge of the job first.
 Once you feel confident in your skills, consider moving to the next organization that offers a decent CTC.

 I hope I have clarified your doubts.